 b.
-Identify City (and other publicly-owned) parcels suitable for housing production
+Identify City (and other publicly-owned) parcels suitable for housing production requirement that housing projects provide at least 15 percent of the units affordable to low income families.

 This program would identify publicly owned lands, evaluate these based on size, location, infrastructure availability, transit accessibility, and other criteria, to focus on those which have the greatest potential and are most ready for development.